-In 2023, many young people will enter adulthood without the essential financial knowledge and skills they need to make informed choices about their money.
+In 2023, many teens and young people will enter adulthood without the essential financial knowledge and skills they need to make informed choices about their money.
+Promoting financial literacy for teens is critical at this stage of development.

 Consider this: Young Americans owe over $1 trillion in debt, and 70% of millennials live paycheck to paycheck.
 These alarming statistics highlight an urgent need for financial education among young people.
 Early-adulthood financial decisions can have lifelong consequences.
 Equipping young people with the tools to manage their money effectively helps them avoid the cycle of debt and economic insecurity that plagues many Americans well into adulthood, giving them the foundation to build a secure financial future.

-United Way National Capital Area (United Way NCA) recognizes financial literacy’s vital role in expanding economic opportunity in our community.
-United Way NCA’s five Financial Empowerment Centers across DC, Maryland and Virginia provide access to high-quality financial services and guidance—at no cost—to individuals and families of all ages to assist them in creating economic stability.
+United Way National Capital Area (United Way NCA) recognizes financial literacy for teens and adults alike as a vital tool for expanding economic opportunity in our community.
+United Way NCA’s five Financial Empowerment Centers across DC, Maryland, and Virginia provide access to high-quality financial services and guidance—at no cost—to individuals and families of all ages, including teens, to help them build economic stability from an early age.
 Delve into a personal story of a single mother who utilized our financial empowerment centers to empower herself and her family today.
 We are specifically focused on the economic opportunity of our region’s ALICE population.
 ALICE—Asset Limited, Income Constrained, Employed—represents the nearly 500,000 community members in the National Capital Area who are employed and earn more than the Federal Poverty Level, but still struggle to make ends meet.

 Financial literacy is the combined knowledge and skills required to make responsible and informed financial decisions that contribute to a sense of financial security and well-being.

 Knowledge of financial concepts like saving, investing, spending and borrowing is the foundation of financial literacy.
-In addition, understanding credit management, asset building and how to reduce debt and avoid scams is critical to a healthy financial life.
+In addition, Understanding credit management, asset building, and how to reduce debt and avoid scams is critical to a healthy financial life.
+To support financial literacy for teens and young adults, several online tools are available—such as CashCourse.org for college money management, FinAid for understanding student loans, and MoneySkill.org for building essential financial skills.
+These resources provide interactive, teen-friendly content that promotes financial independence and confidence.

-Why is financial literacy important?
+Why is financial literacy for teens and young adults important?
 Because low financial literacy threatens the well-being of individuals and families, especially in underserved and low-income communities.
 Without a solid financial foundation, our youth are more susceptible to predatory lending and costly errors in managing debts and expenses that can lead to lifelong financial inequity.

 Additionally, low financial literacy can lead to missed wealth-building opportunities and reduced access to higher education and professional development training.
 When young people lack the financial knowledge they need to make informed decisions, they are more likely to become trapped in cycles of poverty and debt.
 For example, poor spending and borrowing habits often result in low credit scores, contributing to higher financial insecurity.